OSGeo/gdal/gdal/doc/source/programs/gdal_fillnodata.rst

     The source raster file used to identify target pixels.
     Only one band is used.

-.. option:: -nomask

-    Do not use the default validity mask for the input band (such as nodata, or alpha masks).

 .. option:: -mask filename

     Use the first band of the specified file as a validity mask (zero is